-by MADYSEN RAUCH - November 21, 2020 - With nearly every piece of news and life centering around the COVID-19 pandemic and its effects, daily routines have been forced to become either abandoned, like events such as going to the mall with friends and going to the movies, or adopted, such as wearing a mask everywhere one goes.
+by MADYSEN RAUCH - November 21, 2020 - With nearly every piece of news and life centering around the COVID-19 pandemic and its effects, daily routines have been forced to become either abandoned, like events such as going to the mall with friends and going to the movies, or adapted, such as wearing a mask everywhere one goes.

 Everyone is sick of Covid, especially students.
 But with masks being such a significant part of daily life, it's common to question their necessity and effectiveness.
 In regards to whether masks themselves are effective, it has been proven and demonstrated throughout numerous occurrences that they are key to the prevention of the spread of COVID-19.
 For a thorough explanation with the inclusion of various studies and professionals in the epidemiological and other related fields, visit this link to the University of California San Francisco's article that dives in depth into the effectiveness and impact of masks.
 This significance in the prevention of the spread of this pandemic makes masks a necessity, but in lieu of this, the question has come up as to which masks are the most effective.